 11:00 am PT | 12:00 pm MT | 1:00 pm CT | 2:00 pm ET

-Presenters: Ann Austin (Michigan State University), Noah Finkelstein (University of Colorado Boulder), Kerry Brenner (National Academies), and Dea Greenhoot (University of Kansas)
+Presenters: Andrea Greenhoot (University of Kansas), Ann Austin (Michigan State University), Noah Finkelstein (University of Colorado Boulder), and Kerry Brenner (National Academies)

 Graphical notes from the National Academies' Roundtable on Systemic Change in Undergraduate STEM Education, September 12-13, 2019